 We support people in developing their own mature and autonomous approach to spirituality and self-development.
-We deliver a UK/EU recognised qualification.
+We deliver a UK/EU recognised qualification, the Diploma in Practical Spirituality and Wellness.
 We support organisations develop good practice in spirituality and wellbeing.

 As individuals and as a community we believe in the profound benefits of spirituality for personal and social wellbeing.
 We therefore support people informally and formally on their spiritual journeys in one-to-one and group situations; and we also provide organisational support and trainings.

-The first Spiritual Care Conference, organised and hosted by the Spiritual Companions Trust, was held in Glastonbury between 17-19 May 2013, and was a great success.
-[More...]
+The first Spiritual Care Conference, organised and hosted by the Spiritual Companions Trust, took place 17-19 May 2013.
 In the picture left to right: Julie Roberts, David MacGeoch, Sister Jayanti, William Bloom, Sarah Jane Williamson.

 “When I was ready to take my next steps as an educator, I searched to develop in an environment that felt intellectually sound, emotionally literate, psychologically safe and spiritually inspiring.
 Spiritual Companion training is all of that: practical, mindful, expansive, inclusive, supportive and rigorous.
 It continues to inform how I am in my work and in my life generally.” — Martine Moorby, Spiritual Companions Educator